aiven/devportal/docs/products/opensearch/howto/integrate-with-grafana.rst

 Integrate with Grafana®
 =======================

-You can monitor and set up alerts for the data in your Aiven for OpenSearch service with Grafana.
+You can monitor and set up alerts for the data in your Aiven for OpenSearch® service with Grafana.
 This feature is especially powerful if you're sending your Aiven service logs to an OpenSearch instance using :doc:`log integration <opensearch-log-integration>`.

 Prerequisites
 --------------